 run: npm run test-litmus

-C – Critical: Always inline properties essential for basic functionality R – Responsive: Keep responsive styles in media queries with inline base values I – Interactive: Preserve hover/focus states in style tags S – Specific: Use client-specific conditional inlining where needed P – Performance: Balance file size with compatibility requirements
+C – Critical: inline what’s essential for basic rendering R – Responsive: keep responsive styles in media queries, inline the base values I – Interactive: hover and focus states stay in style tags S – Specific: use client-specific conditional inlining where it earns its keep P – Performance: balance file size against compatibility

 |---|---|---|